Pandera

 • aliases

-• different target dataframe libraries
+• additional target dataframe libraries

 Example